AI Adoption Now Divides Enterprise Value by 4x - The Data Is In

 Meritech Capital's analysis of 100+ public software companies reveals a stark valuation gap between AI-executing and non-AI firms.

-Meritech Capital Partners - one of the most respected late-stage technology investors - recently published a striking analysis.
-They divided 100+ public software companies into two groups: those actively executing an AI strategy, and those that aren’t.
-The results speak for themselves.
+Meritech Capital Partners, one of the most respected late-stage technology investors, recently published an analysis that divided 100+ public software companies into two groups: those actively executing an AI strategy, and those that aren’t.
+The resulting valuation gap is large enough that it’s worth looking at the actual numbers before drawing conclusions.

 | Metric | AI-Executing | Non-AI | Gap |